Jacksonville University Housing Contract (2023-24)

 - All students living on-campus are required to have a dining plan during the fall and spring semesters.

-- Students living in the Oak, North, Botts, or Williams Halls have their choice of any Unlimited Access dining plans.
+- Students living in the Oak, North, Botts, or Williams Halls have their choice of any All Access dining plans.

 - Students living in the Village Apartments have the option of choosing a Block dining plan with limited meals, or the Unlimited Access plan.
 All plans listed include the additional corresponding flex dollars.